 - Ask questions – Unlike in-person training, body language is more difficult to read virtually, and it’s hard to know sometimes just how engaged some learners are.
 The best way to keep people on their toes is to ask questions!

-6. How do we go about surveys and assessments?
+6. How do we go about surveys and assessments following an online session?

 Jonathan from Sales Geek says there’s two main things you want to be learning post-course:

 - What was the training like – the perfect chance to learn how it was delivered

 - Did the learners learn what they set out to – the perfect chance to learn how well it was understood

 The most important thing is to ask the questions that give you the answers you want from it.
 There’s a number of tools you can use to collect this feedback if you’ve previously been using paper happy sheets.
 SurveyMonkey is one of the most popular, or training management solutions like accessplanit already have a survey creation tool built in!

 Assessments and exams are also still possible.
 At accessplanit, we're seeing a lot of higher education organisations are using proctoring services for this.

 7. Should we be charging the same for online training courses as face to face?

 One thing that needs to be considered before determining course cost is your training budget.
 Without travel costs, venue hire, lunches for learners etc your training budget can stretch up to twice as far.